 After leading Vacancy through an intense strategy session to discover the heart of the brand, we created

-the brand identity for the new apparel company to connect with their customer by engaging in provocative messaging and spark conversations.
+the identity for the new apparel company to connect with their customer by engaging in provocative messaging and spark conversations.

 –Eddy Muñoz, Vacancy Apparel